Hamnet and One Battle After Another take honours at the Golden Globes

 Hamnet took the top prize in the Motion Picture Drama category, while One Battle After Another came out on top of the Musical/Comedy list.

-In the Drama performance categories, Wagner Mourer became the first Brazilian man to win a Globe for his role in The Secret Agent, and Jessie Buckley took the trophy for Hamnet.
+In the Drama performance categories, Wagner Moura became the first Brazilian man to win a Globe for his role in The Secret Agent, and Jessie Buckley took the trophy for Hamnet.

 Australian Rose Byrne scooped the honours for Best Actress in a Musical or Comedy.